 - believe what you have is worthy and

 - believe that you are on the same level as the prospect and not subordinate.

 If you’re on the same level, you are more likely to engage.
 It is very much about peer-to-peer dialogue, especially with senior decision-makers.
 If they perceive you as low level, it’s likely your product may be perceived in the same way and your chances of cut-through may be limited

 Rapport is a complex subject, far too long for this short blog.
 There are many components of rapport and just a short selection is shown below.
 The key is to work hard from the early part of the call to build rapport.
 People do not do business with those they do not like and trust.

-- Matching pace, volume and tone – People like people like themselves and the more you can sound like them (without sounding like a mimic or parrot) the more you will relate
+- Matching pace, volume, and tone – People like themselves, and the more you can sound like them (without sounding like a mimic or parrot) the more you will relate

 - Matching language – What kind of words and metaphors are they using?
 Once again, ensure that you aren’t aping them, but do try to mirror language.
 If they say they are drowning in work, perhaps say ‘I know how you feel.
 I often have that drowning feeling’ or ‘I know what drowning in work feels like’

 - Relevant industry and product knowledge – You don’t need to be a product geek and know everything.
 However, to be credible and build rapport, an early indication that you know what you’re talking about certainly helps the conversation flow and helps ensure that the call lasts beyond the first 15 seconds.
 What’s key here is knowing the challenges (pains) that the prospect (industry, sector, company) has.
 Relating to these at the call outset is likely to take you further (see below)

 - Listening and responding – Listening is a crucial skill in telemarketing.
 Ask a good question early on after your intro then listen for the answer and respond with appropriate hmms, ums and ahs and summaries e.g. OK, Bob so If I understand what you said …